hkuwana/yana-data/README.md

 #### Data Requirements

+The script will automatically look for data files in the following order:
-- `results/allen_region_details.csv`: Detailed region data with individual brain values
+1. `results/allen_region_details.csv`: Detailed region data with individual brain values
-- `results/allen_region_summary.csv`: Summary statistics
+2. `results/allen_region_summary.csv`: Summary statistics

+If these files don't exist, you may need to run `organize_allen_data.py` first to generate them from your raw data.

 ## Key Improvements